jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ```

 If one wanted to force the compiler to call the base class definition of `CommonMethod()` then a full qualification
-with the scope resultion operator would be needed.
+with the scope resolution operator would be needed.

 ```cpp
 class BaseClass